basitmir7/Visual-profile-pro/README.md

-User lists, Profiles and dashboard displaying App with embedded geolocation and Maps which uses external API for getting the data of the users.
+Visual prfofile pro is a user lists, Profiles and dashboard displaying App with embedded geolocation and Maps which uses external API for getting the data of the users.
 The mini project was created using Vite, ReactJs, Tailwind CSS and react-leaflet maps.
 Live link: https://wondrous-horse-148ec2.netlify.app/